50 Makeup Tips You Have To Know

 10. Blush Under Foundation.

 This is also a clever way of reversing the order of applying the product to get smashing results.
 All you have to do is apply the blush first and then apply the foundation over it.
 The end result looks like you are glowing naturally from within.
+However, do make sure it is cream or liquid blush!
+Powder blush under foundation could cause patchiness.

 11. Use A Tissue Paper For Blotting.